cyberbotics/webots-doc/reference/distancesensor.md

 weighted average of the individual rays' responses.
 By using multiple rays, a more accurate model of the physical infra-red or ultrasound sensor can be obtained.
 The sensor rays are distributed inside 3D-cones whose opening angles can be tuned through the `aperture` field.
-See  for the ray distributions from one to ten rays.
+See [this figure](distancesensor.md#predefined-configurations-for-1-through-10-sensor-rays) for the ray distributions from one to ten rays.
 The spacial distribution of the rays is as much as possible uniform and has a left/right symmetry.
 There is no upper limit on the number of rays; however, Webots' performance drops as the number of rays increases.

 %figure "Predefined configurations for 1 through 10 sensor rays"